Korean, Edit

 ○ 1st - 3rd.
 Proton pumps in guard cells export H+ outside the cell through the plasma membrane

 ○ 1st - 4th.
-H+ and K+ enter the cell through cotransport along their concentration gradients
+H+ and K+ enter the cell through cotransport along the concentration gradient of H+

 ○ 1st - 5th.
 Cl- enters the cell to balance charge

 ○ 1st - 6th.
-Increase in sucrose concentration in guard cells
+Increase in osmotic concentration in guard cells

 ○ 1st - 7th.
 Increase in water entry into guard cells